skalenjr/Video-Games-Sales-Analysis/README.md

 # Video-Games-Sales-Analysis

-Jupyter notebook analyzing sales in the video games industry.
+Jupyter notebook using python to analyze sales in the video games industry.
 Includes a regression model to predict the global sales of each game.